RangerMauve/discovery-swarm-web/README.md

 ## CLI

 You can start your own gateway for added performance and privacy using the CLI, or if you want to host one for an application you're building.
+By default it will listen on TCP 3472 (DISC), but that can be changed with the `--port` flag.

 ```shell
 npm install -g discovery-swarm-web